Chester County Law Enforcement Task Force on Race & Justice

 These facilitated gatherings are a step towards listening to each other to improve our relationship.
 Law enforcement needs to hear about the lived experience of being a person of color living in Chester County.
 Likewise, what’s it like to walk in the shoes of a law enforcement officer responding to a volatile situation?

 To date, we have hosted workshops in:

 - West Chester 11/2/20

-    Post-workshop participant feedback and community events will help inform the task force of the priorities for improving life in Chester County.
-The task force intends to share the gathered information with the public in late 2021.
+Post-workshop and WWB feedback will help inform the task force of the priorities for improving life in Chester County.
+The task force intends to share the gathered information with the public in early 2022.
 Check back here for periodic updates on what the task force has planned, the work we’ve done, and how you can get involved.

 If you are interested in getting involved with our task force or have ideas on how we can make a difference, please email us at [email protected]